Wednesday, April 23, 2025

 And the card that may be most aligned with the poem:

-The Knight of Pentacles — steady, grounded, and quietly resolute.
+The Knight of Pentacles - steady, grounded, and quietly resolute.
 Unlike the archetypal hero of The Chariot, he’s an ordinary person: a farmer who earns his living from the earth.
 Armored not for war but for labor, he surveys his fields and plans his work.
 He has already begun turning the soil, relying on the weather and the seasons to contribute to the harvest.
-His path may not be glamorous, but it is faithful.
+His path may not be glamorous, but he is faithful.
 And through that faithfulness he gives shape and meaning to his life.

 The cards above are from The Robin Wood Tarot, the Universal Tarot (PCS), and the Oneness Tarot.

-And since I'm posting about my favorite 'blog, here is a link to an episode from my favorite YouTube channel: Jen That Good News Girl.
+(And since I'm posting about my favorite 'blog, here is a link to an episode from my favorite YouTube channel: Jen That Good News Girl.)